danielhusar/a11y-report/README.md

 > Run accessibility report on the provided urls via [axe-core](https://github.com/dequelabs/axe-core)

 ## How it works
-It will use [puppeeter](https://github.com/GoogleChrome/puppeteer) to run axe-core on all provided urls, and collect all errors.
+It will use [puppeeter](https://github.com/GoogleChrome/puppeteer) to run axe-core on all provided urls, and collect all violations.

 ## Install